testground/infra/k8s/eks/README.md

 kubectl version --client
 ```

-Specific version (required when your cluster is not compatible with the latest version):
+Specific version (required when your cluster is not compatible with the latest version, v1.22 used in the example below):

 ```
 curl -LO https://dl.k8s.io/release/v1.22.0/bin/linux/amd64/kubectl